vsivsi/meteor-job-collection/README.md

 `options:`

+* `time` -- A `Date` object.
+If the job was set to run before the specified time, it will be set to `'ready'` now.
+Default: the current time
 * `force` -- Force all dependencies to be satisfied.
 Default: `false`

 `callback(error, result)` -- Result is true if state was changed to ready.
 When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.